 Distributing flyers – sending out printed updates to neighbors door-to-door

 Since some neighbors are internet-free and some may have recently moved in, it's ideal to have more than 1 communication network set up, with 1 of them being internet-free.

 At the onset of COVID-19 and the "stay-at-home" order, in partnership with the City, CAN Coordinators spearheaded a near City-wide flyering effort in order to socially distance check-in with neighbors and to share resources with anyone who may be in need.
 Flyering is a way to ensure that everyone gets a notice, in case anyone is not connected to the internet and/or may be overwhelmed by the amount of information circulating on the internet.

 One of the main reasons SMC sought to reinvigorate the CAN network was to create and cultivate resilient communities.
-Resilience (transformative) refers to the ability of something - an individual, a community - to respond positively to adversity.
+Resilience refers to the ability of an individual or community to respond positively to adversity.
 Resilience evolves from people working cooperatively to make positive changes in their lives and their communities.
 Neighborhood groups are the conduit for people to connect to one another, share positive actions of mutual aid and make the changes that they want to see.Resources/Examples: 1) "How We Come Together When We Can't Go Very Far" 2) "Creating Resilient Communities"

 © 2018 - Sustainable Montpelier Coalition